vernondcole/idstring/README.md

 It has been tested on Python 2.7 and Python 3.10.

-* 2018 Update: Sill works fine in Python 3.6.
+* 2018 Update: Still works fine in Python 3.6.
 No issues have been filed, no bugs reported.

 * 2022 Update: works with Python 3.10.
 Version 1.1 added ability to pass hash=None to turn off checksums